DeFiMomma/CCF-Marketing-Proposal/June2026-Reimbursement.md

 The marketing team protected QUBIC's runway by cutting its own roles and absorbing a 50% decline in funding value, while keeping output and quality at full strength.

-This proposal requests reimbursement for work performed and expenses committed within the approved term: the unpaid June salary, June paid media, and outstanding costs, totaling **$14,000**.
+This proposal requests reimbursement for work performed and expenses committed within the approved term: the unpaid June salary, June paid media, the remaining June team salary balance, and outstanding costs, totaling **$14,353**.

 **Any funds remaining after these obligations are settled will be returned to the CCF.**